-For larger items of expenditure, it is mandatory to obtain more than one quotation as follows (these figures assume the expenditure forms part of an agreed budget):
+For larger items of expenditure, either one off or in terms of the annual contract value, it is mandatory to obtain more than one quotation as follows (these figures assume the expenditure forms part of an agreed budget):

-£10,000 - £24,999 Two quotations plus Finance Manager approval £25,000 - £499,999 Three quotations plus Bursar approval £500,000+ Three quotations plus Council approval
+£10,000 - £24,999 Two quotations plus Head of Finance approval £25,000 - £499,999 Three quotations plus Bursar approval £500,000+ Three quotations plus Council approval

 It may not always be appropriate to accept the cheapest quotation.
-Other factors, such as level of service being offered, should be taken into account when reaching a recommendation, which must be justified to the Finance Manager, Bursar and/or Council as appropriate.
-The decision must be documented and copies of all quotations retained for audit purposes and made available to the Finance Manager on request.
+Other factors, such as level of service being offered, should be taken into account when reaching a recommendation, which must be justified to the Head of Finance, Bursar and/or Council as appropriate.
+The decision must be documented and copies of all quotations retained for audit purposes and made available to the Head of Finance on request.